infinum/rails-handbook/Fiscalizer.md

 openssl pkcs12 -in FISKAL_1.p12 -out FISKAL_1.pem -nodes
 ```

-After this command, you are prompted to input the `fiscalization password`.
+After running this command, you are prompted to input the `fiscalization password`.

-#### Create own certificate
+#### Create your own certificate

-If you need to test some features that require certificates but you don't have them and your request won't be send, you can create a certificate following this [tutorial](https://datacenteroverlords.com/2012/03/01/creating-your-own-ssl-certificate-authority/).
+If you need to test some features that require certificates but you don't have them and your request cannot be sent, you can create a certificate following this [tutorial](https://datacenteroverlords.com/2012/03/01/creating-your-own-ssl-certificate-authority/).
-Once done, create a `.p12` file following this two steps:
+Once done, create a `.p12` file following these two steps:

 1. Copy the private key and SSL certificate to a plain text file.
-The private key should go on top with the SSL certificate below.
+The private key should be at the top with the SSL certificate below.
 In the example, we use "filename.txt" as the name of the file containing the private key and SSL certificate.

 2. `openssl pkcs12 -export -in filename.txt -out filename.p12`